dessant/repo-lockdown/README.md

     value must follow ISO 8601
   - Optional, defaults to `''`
 - **`exclude-pr-labels`**
-  - Do not process pull requests with these labels, value must be a comma separated list of labels
+  - Do not process pull requests with any of these labels, value must be a comma separated list of labels
   - Optional, defaults to `''`
 - **`pr-labels`**